NIST SPECIAL PUBLICATION 1800-40B

 Abstract#

 The Cryptographic Module Validation Program (CMVP) validates third-party assertions that cryptographic module implementations satisfy the requirements of Federal Information Processing Standards (FIPS) Publication 140-3, Security Requirements for Cryptographic Modules.
-The current cryptographic module validation process is heavily manual, out of sync with the speed of technology industry development and deployment.
-Thus, the NIST National Cybersecurity Center of Excellence (NCCoE) has undertaken the Automated Cryptographic Module Validation Project (ACMVP) to support improvement in the efficiency and timeliness of CMVP operations and processes.
-The goal is to demonstrate a suite of automated tools that have the potential to make the FIPS 140-3 validation process more efficient and provide higher assurances that test findings reported for modules meet FIPS 140-3 requirements.
+Historically, the CMVP validation review process has struggled to keep pace with the volume of cryptographic modules and accelerated software release cycles, contributing to delays in validation timelines.
+The NIST National Cybersecurity Center of Excellence (NCCoE) has undertaken the Automated Cryptographic Module Validation Project (ACMVP) to explore how automation can improve the efficiency and timeliness of CMVP operations and processes.
+The project demonstrates how structured test evidence, standardized submission protocols, and supporting modernized computing infrastructure can streamline the submission and review of validation artifacts.

 Audience#